wjbg/latexam/README.md

 ```

 Optionally, the form provides space for the student name and number on
-the front page, and adds a statement that the form should be returned
+the front page, and adds a statement that the question form should be
-after the axam to the generic guidelines.
-This option can be turned on
+returned after the exam.
+This option can be turned on or off using the
-or off using the following boolean.
+following boolean.

 ```latex
 % ==============================================================================